 Teaching artists have to build a connection within minutes.
 The workshop ends within an hour or two hours.
 The youth will only see the teaching artist once in a year, maybe a few times a month, and very few times in a lifetime.
-This usually works to our benefit; in most school settings, there’s fewer behavior issues because you are cool, fun, new.
+This usually works to our benefit; in most school settings, there are fewer behavior issues because you are cool, fun, new.

-From a student’s perspective, the teaching artist is that one adult who doesn’t teach “academics.”
+From a student’s perspective, the teaching artist is that one adult who doesn’t teach “school.”
 They bring in music, art, theater, or poetry.
 They talk to students without expecting a right or wrong answer.
 They use icebreakers or activities.

 Teaching artists are dope until you’re stuck with one on a regular basis.